Starting over at 40 with nothing, on the one hand, may be a nice place to reset things. Personally, professionally, socially and environmentally.

 Do you know how much you spend?
 Apart from all of it.

-Knowing how much you spend and where you spend it will help you figure out if it is going on the right things.
+Knowing how much you spend and where you spend it will help you determine if it is going on the right things.

-It might also help you understand how and where you could make some changes, cutting down or cutting out the things that are less important.
+It might also help you understand how and where you could make some changes, cutting down or cutting out the less important things.

-Using this saving to save or spend more on the things that are important, like time with friends and family.
+Using this saving to save or spend more on essential things, like time with friends and family.

 If you use a money app like MoneyDashboard* it will do a lot of the tracking for you.